The 38 Most Common Wedding Cake Decorating Techniques, Defined

 You might associate sprinkles with birthday cakes, but they have their place when it comes to wedding desserts too.
 They're great if you love a whimsical look—cover a white buttercream cake in rainbow sprinkles for a playful take on a traditional dessert.

 Consider stenciling if you want a very precise pattern on your wedding cake.
-With this technique, your cake baker will use a stencil and edible ink to decorate fondant icing with your chosen design, whether it's a floral motif, geometric print or a lace pattern.
+With this technique, your baker will use a stencil and edible ink to decorate a wedding cake with fondant icing using your chosen design, whether it's a floral motif, geometric print or a lace pattern.
 Stenciling can also be done using royal icing to create a 3D finish.

 A piping technique that forms tiny dots in rows or clusters (it also resembles the wedding dress fabric by the same name).